fg-inet/python-asyncio-taps/docs/source/index.rst

 PyTAPS provides an asynchronous programming interface which allows applications to transmit and receive messages over transport protocols and network paths dynamically selected at runtime.

+As of right now, PyTAPS supports the following features:

+    - Creating Preconnection, Endpoint and Connection Objects
+    - Protocol selection based on specified transport properties (UDP, TCP and TLS)
+    - Actively initiating connections
+    - Passively listening for new connections
+    - Configuring Preconnections and Connections with YANG

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    api
    design
+   reference
    license